-Payment: We pay lay members £50 per meeting session and £100 per full day training session (or £50 per half day), together with a rate of £13.80 per hour for the review of ethical applications.
+Payment: We pay lay members £80 per meeting session and £100 per full day training session (or £50 per half day), together with a rate of £15 per hour for the review of ethics applications.

 Interview Date: TBC

-The Ethics and Integrity Unit within Research Services administer ethics and integrity, including ethics committee meetings and the process for ethical review/approval of individual projects.
+The Ethics and Integrity Unit within Research Services administer ethics and integrity, including ethics committee meetings as well as the process for ethics review and approval of individual projects.